-- Complete the University of Toronto health and safety training at this link -http://main.its.utoronto.ca/hsa/. - Do not accept a booking if you have a pre-existing injury or condition that would present a safety risk for you in this role. - If you have a pre-existing medical condition or injury that we should know about, or are uncomfortable or sensitive with a particular topic, please email the Payroll Assistant who will record the information in your file; or if you prefer, you can call the office and speak with someone directly.
+- Complete the University of Toronto Basic Health and Safety Awareness Training here - Do not accept a booking if you have a pre-existing injury or condition that would present a safety risk for you in this role. - If you have a pre-existing medical condition or injury that we should know about, or are uncomfortable or sensitive with a particular topic, please email the Payroll and Administrative Assistant who will record the information in your file; or if you prefer, you can call the office and speak with someone directly.
 You do not have to state the reason why you are not comfortable doing a particular role.
 Information you share is used only to ensure you are not booked for a role that may compromise your safety or comfort.
 The SPP will maintain confidentiality of all SP information at all times. - If you have a safety concern about a role, discuss this with your Trainer as soon as possible if necessary, you can withdraw from the role after discussing with your Trainer. - Ask for help any time you feel unsafe, uncomfortable or are in discomfort, either physically or emotionally. - If you have a safety concern on simulation day, or if you experience injury, pain or discomfort, you can: - tell the candidate or learner to stop the physical maneuver - ask for help from SPP staff on site - speak with the examiner/assessor in your room - speak with the Tutor/facilitator of the session